 When this feature is enabled, the first pane of the layout is reserved for the active speaker.
 Since the active speaker is displayed in the first pane, other participants who have been assigned a specific pane using pane placement are moved to the next pane.
-For example, a participant assigned to the $n^{th}$ pane is displayed in the $(n+1)^{th}$ pane.
-The active speaker is displayed in the first pane displayed in the first pane placement.
+For example, a participant assigned to the nth pane is displayed in the (n+1)th pane.
+The active speaker is displayed in the first pane in addition to the pane assigned with pane placement.

-The feature can be configured using the new API parameter

-panePlacementActiveSpeakerMode on the coSpace and calls level.
-This parameter takes the values none, allowself, and suppressself.
+The feature can be configured using the new API parameter panePlacementActiveSpeakerMode on the coSpace and calls level.
+This parameter takes the values none, allowself, and suppresself.